Young Leaders

 Eligibility + Expectations

-Apply as a team of 2-4 people.
-At least one team member must have completed a Democracy House program (YLSI, YEP, internship, etc.) within the past three years.
+• Apply as a team of 2-5 people (teams of 3-4 preferred).
+At least one team member must have completed a Democracy House program (YLSI, YEP, internship, etc.).

-Each team must share an idea or issue area of interest where they are excited to build an organizing campaign to create change and strengthen democracy.
+• Each team must share an idea of how they are excited to create change and strengthen democracy in their community.

-This program will support the visioning, drafting, and executing of an organizing project, which means that your idea may evolve over time as your project takes shape.
-Participants should be flexible and willing to incorporate their learning over the course of the program.
+• Your project does not need to be fully formed, and this program will support the visioning, drafting, and executing of an organizing project.
+This means that your idea may evolve over time, and we are looking for participants who are eager to create tangible change in their communities and who are flexible and willing to incorporate their learning over the course of the program

 Applicants are responsible for ensuring their ability to fully complete the program requirements.
 Young people of all backgrounds, ethnicities, cultures, and political experiences are encouraged to apply.